 We are now accepting online applications for all of our classes…

-2016 Advanced Clinical Herbalism - In 2016 we are offering the Advanced Course in three 8-week sessions.
-Please contact the school for more detailed info.
+2017 Advanced Clinical Herbalism - Check back for updates for the Spring 2017 Advanced Course, or contact the school for more detailed info.

-The Herbalist Training Program is designed for anyone who wishes to develop his or her skills as an herbalist in the Pacific Northwest bioregion.
+The Herbalist Training Program is designed for people who wish to develop their skills as an herbalist in the Pacific Northwest bioregion.
 Our classes span the harvest season—from Poplar buds in the early spring to the roots of late fall.
 The program covers foundational herbal medicine topics while emphasizing the reawakening of a core way of knowing that encourages trust in our own senses and places authority in direct experience.